oskar-adamczyk/posts-app/README.md

 >some of gems are actually used by Rails framework as well, list is placed in [Gemfile](./backend/Gemfile)

 ### Made assumptions:
+- Requirement: `Important: the action must work correctly for any number of competitive requests to rate the same post.` - I assumed that `work correctly` means it should work in separation and correctly calculate average post rating.
+To achieve that, I have introduced retriable service which is **simplification** of circuit breaker design pattern.
+It allows us to retry failed transaction if it failed due to locked resource - I used serializable as post rate transaction isolation level.
 - Entities: replaced login with email for user, just it is quite common to have login as email + we can test and present some validation of json schema, active model inside unit tests layer.
 - Worker: for current need rufus scheduler should be enough,